 - They have their own production factory, and have developed a Research and Living Lab in partnership with TU Delft.

 - They are working to expand their market into all types of windows – transportation, greenhouses, even reading glasses.

-A start-up is a little turtle on a clear path: reach the sea.
-Once it does, an ocean of opportunity lies ahead: which countries, market segments, new products to develop?
+A start-up is a little turtle on a clear path: to reach the sea.
+Once it does, an ocean of opportunity lies ahead: which countries/market segments to operate in, which new products to develop?
 Time to take strategic bets.

 Horizon 2 and 3